 [Christine O’Keeffe’s Christmas Customs]

-Xmas - History - Legends - St. Nick - 12th Night - Carols - Rings - E-Cards
+Xmas - History - Legends - St. Nick - 12th Night - Carols - Games - Rings - E-Cards

-In Britain the Hooden Horse, a man disguised as a horse with four to eight supporters collects money from houses in exchange for songs, dances, and games.
+In Britain the Hooden Horse, a man disguised as a horse with 4 to 8 supporters collects money from houses in exchange for songs, dances, and games.
 Coins are put in its mouth.
 In return the Hooden Horse offers wise sayings.
 This is the origin of the term Straight from the Horses Mouth.
+The horse is a symbol of the old year.

 Next Page - Previous Page - Table of Contents - Works Cited